Illustrative photo

 Investigating:

-SO FSB in the Krasnodar Territory
+Investigative Department of the FSB Directorate for the Krasnodar Territory

 Articles of Criminal Code of Russian Federation: